BinaryMuse/fluxxor/site/contents/examples/carousel/index.md

 * `Carousel` - The actual image carousel itself; all data is passed as props, and user interaction is propagated back to `Application`
 * `ImageForm` - A small form for adding images to the carousel; user interaction is propagated back to `Application`

+Note that `ImageForm` has state outside of the data from the stores—however, it's localized to the form, and isn't part of the larger "application state."
+When the form is submitted, this local state is sent to the parent component through a property, where it is then sent to the dispatcher via the `addImage` action.

 ---

 In this small application, only the top level `Application` component requires access to the Flux data.
 However, since `Application` mixes in `Fluxxor.FluxMixin`, any descendants of `Application` with the `Fluxxor.FluxChildMixin` would automatically have access to the `Fluxxor.Flux` instance via `this.getFlux()`.